WuphonsReach/BeggarsDiplomacy/README.md

 ### Balance (Towns)

 - The starting quest gives more reputation along the way as you complete the various steps.
-- Delivering cattle to another town (qst_move_cattle_herd) gives +4 reputation (up from +3), along with more base gold plus more based on the distance.
+- Delivering cattle to another town (qst_move_cattle_herd) gives +4 reputation (up from +3), along with more base gold and more gold based on the distance.
 The number of cattle now ranges from 40-120 (down from 80-120) to make it more likely that you can use the Diplomacy "drag cattle" option.
 - Rescuing the kidnapped daughter of a town noble (qst_kidnapped_girl) gives +4 reputation (up from +2) as well as more gold (including a larger distance modifier).
 It should now be worthwhile trudging to the far corners of Caladria in search of the girl.
 - Tracking down bandits near a town (qst_track_down_bandits) gives +5 reputation (up from +2) and also rewards 2500xp (up from 1000xp).
+The bandits often get killed by other parties and the player has to then wait ~48 hours for new bandits to spawn.
+The quest logic also fails to deal properly with aggro'ing multiple bandit parties into a single battle.
+It might be better to redesign the quest to drive off the count of enemies defeated or something.
 - Defeating troublesome bandits (qst_troublesome_bandits) now gives +5 reputation (up from +2) as well as a larger gold reward (about 1000g) based on player level.
+These bandits tend to wander.
 - Escorting a merchant caravan to another town (qst_escort_merchant_caravan) gives +4 reputation (up from +1) as well as a more gold.
 The gold reward now has a higher base value and also includes a distance-based reward.
 The XP reward is equivalent to the gold reward, plus another 300xp.
 - Delivering wine/food to another town's tavern (qst_deliver_wine) gives more gold both as a base amount, plus gold based on the distance to the other town.
+Experience is reduced if you fail (tavernkeeper_deliver_wine_incomplete).
+You will get 2x the gold reward in XP for completion of the quest.
 - Dealing with night bandits (qst_deal_with_night_bandits) now rewards you with 250 denars (was 150) and increases reputation by +2 (was +1).
 - The quest for destroying the bandit lair will no longer only be given by the lord of the closest town.
 Instead, the distance calculation is fuzzed a bit so that sometimes the 2nd or 3rd closest town will "win" and that lord can offer the quest.
+This means that the lord will stop giving that quest as their only quest and also allow other lords to use it.
+It can be gamed a bit because you can keep asking the lord over and over until it comes up as a quest option.

 ### Balance (Villages)